Robjleal00/Project1-1_-DKE2019_Phase2/README.md

 @Bugs detected

+rotation glitch when pentomino disappears due to spamming one key and the player loses

 fixed: some of "dense" wall kicks dont work

 @TODO

-reflections if needed
+mascot

+decide the size of the board and score system

 advanced design

 merge with menu and the rest

 login system

-advanced score system

 help and copyright stuff

-language settings and color customization
+language settings and color customization + keys custimozation

 soundtrack